ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

-Trends in the skill premium can be attributed to observed factors in most countries.
-Figure \ref{fig: Wh/Wu_decomp_KiKo4_observed} shows the trends in the skill premium attributable to observed factors, which are calculated as the sum of the capital\textendash skill complementarity effect and relative labor quantity effect, along with the actual trends.
-The skill premium trends attributable to observed factors line up with the actual trends in 11 countries: Australia, Austria, the Czech Republic, Germany, Japan, the Netherlands, Portugal, Slovenia, Sweden, the United Kingdom, and the United States.
-Among these countries, the skill premium has an increasing trend in Australia, the Czech Republic, Germany, Portugal, and the United States; no clear trend in Japan, the Netherlands, Slovenia, and the United Kingdom; and a decreasing trend in Austria and Sweden.
-These results strongly support the view that changes in the skill premium are mainly a consequence of changes in capital and labor quantities.
-Meanwhile, the skill premium trends attributable to observed factors do not align with the actual trends in the remaining three countries: Denmark, Finland, and Italy.
+Trends in the skill premium can be attributed to observed factors in the majority of countries.
+Figures \ref{fig: Wh/Wu_decomp_KiKo4_observed_goods} and \ref{fig: Wh/Wu_decomp_KiKo4_observed_service} show the trends in the skill premium attributable to observed factors, which are calculated as the sum of the capital\textendash skill complementarity effect and relative labor quantity effect, along with the actual trends in the goods and service sectors.
+The skill premium trends attributable to observed factors line up with the actual trends in the goods sector of eight countries (Australia, the Czech Republic, Italy, Japan, the Netherlands, Slovenia, Sweden, and the United States) and the service sector of nine countries (Australia, Austria, the Czech Republic, Germany, Portugal, Slovenia, Sweden, the United Kingdom, and the United States).
+Among these countries, the skill premium has an increasing trend in the goods (service) sector of the United States (the Czech Republic, Germany, Portugal, and the United States); no clear trend in the goods (service) sector of Australia, the Czech Republic, the Netherlands, and Slovenia (Australia, Austria, Slovenia, and the United Kingdom); and a decreasing trend in the goods (service) sector of Italy, Japan, and Sweden (Sweden).
+Trends in the skill premium attributable to observed factors also align partially with the actual trends in the service sector of three countries (Denmark, Japan, and the Netherlands).
+These results indicate that changes in the skill premium can be interpreted as a consequence of the capital\textendash skill complementarity effect and relative labor quantity effect.
+Meanwhile, the skill premium trends attributable to observed factors do not align with the actual trends in the goods sector of six countries (Austria, Denmark, Finland, Germany, Portugal, and the United Kingdom) and the service sector of two countries (Finland and Italy).
 Unobserved factors cannot be disregarded as determinants of changes in the skill premium in these countries.